History of the University of North Alabama: Integration at Florence State College

 Compared with other southern institutions of higher learning, particularly the universities of Alabama and Mississippi, integration occurred almost painlessly at Florence State College.

 In 1963, Wendell Wilkie Gunn became the African-American student to enroll at the college.
-Gunn had been denied admission, even though he had the support of the college's president and administration.
+Gunn, a resident of Florence, had been attending Tennessee A&I and maintaining a B average there.
+The tuition and board there had become unaffordable for his family, and he applied to Florence State College in order to be able to live at home while attending classes.
+Even though Gunn had the support of the college's president and administration, Florence State College denied Gunn's application.
 Then-President E.B.
 Norton sent Gunn a letter informing him that the Alabama Legislature and Board of Education would not allow the college to accept his application.
+U.S. District Court Judge H.H.
+Grooms heard a class action lawsuit.
+The court found there was no reason to prevent Gunn from being accepted to the school, other than his race, and the court ordered the school accept Gunn.
+Gunn graduated with a degree in chemistry two years later.

-Speaking at UNA in 2005, famed civil rights attorney Fred Gray, who represented Gunn, recalled that the hearing that integrated UNA lasted only ten minutes, after which Gunn returned to campus and enrolled.
-Gray describes the episode as "the easiest case of my civil rights career."
+Speaking at UNA in 2005, famed civil rights attorney Fred Gray, who had represented Gunn, recalled that the hearing that integrated UNA lasted only ten minutes, after which Gunn returned to campus and enrolled.
+Gray describes the episode as "the easiest case of my civil rights career".
+The school was the second state-supported institution of higher learning in Alabama to integrate, after the University of Alabama.

 Gunn, who later earned degrees from Florence State College and the University of Chicago, went on to a distinguished career in finance and in 1982, was appointed an international trade adviser to President Ronald Reagan.